Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Introduction

 Various empirical attempts~\citep{schrittwieser2020mastering, zhang2020learning, okada2021dreaming, deng2021dreamerpro, yang2022discrete} have been made to bypass observation reconstruction.
 Apart from observation, the interaction involves two other variables: actions (control inputs) and costs.
 Inverse model methods~\citep{lamb2022guaranteed} reconstruct actions; while other methods rely on costs.
-We argue that since neither the reconstruction function nor the inverse model is used for policy learning, cost-driven state representation learning is the most direct one.
-In this paper, we aim to examine the soundness of this methodology in linear quadratic Gaussian (LQG) control, one of the most fundamental partially observable control models.
+We argue that since neither the reconstruction function nor the inverse model is used for policy learning, cost-driven state representation learning is the most \emph{direct} one, in that costs are directly relevant for control purposes.
+In this work, we aim to examine the soundness of this methodology in linear quadratic Gaussian (LQG) control, one of the most fundamental partially observable control models.

 Parallel to the empirical advances of learning for control from pixels, partially observable linear systems has been extensively studied in the context of learning for dynamic control~\citep{oymak2019non, simchowitz2020improper, lale2020logarithmic, lale2021adaptive, zheng2021sample, minasyan2021online, umenberger2022globally}.
-In this context, the representation function is more formally referred to as a \emph{filter}, the optimal one being the Kalman filter.
+In this context, the state representation function is more formally referred to as a \emph{filter}, the optimal one being the Kalman filter.
 Most existing \emph{model-based} learning approaches for LQG control focus on the linear time-invariant (LTI) case, and are based on the idea of \emph{learning Markov parameters}~\citep{ljung1998system}, the mapping from control inputs to observations.
-Hence, they need to {reconstruct observations} by definition.
-Motivated by the empirical successes in control from pixels, we take a different, cost-driven route, in hope of avoiding reconstructing observations or control inputs, which we refer to as \emph{direct latent \mbox{model learning}}.
+Hence, they need to {predict observations} by definition.
+Motivated by the empirical successes in control from pixels, we take a different, cost-driven route, in hope of avoiding reconstructing observations or control inputs.

 We focus on finite-horizon time-varying LQG control and address the following question: